tbenade/wercker-devcenter/source/articles/languages/php/gettingstarted-php.md

     $autoload = require_once $file;
     ?>

-Create a file called `phpunit.xml` in the root of the project with the following content.
+Create a file called `phpunit.xml` in the root of the project that looks as follows:

     <?xml version="1.0" encoding="utf-8" ?>
     <phpunit bootstrap="tests/bootstrap.php">